 If there is a rest stop, it often had a typical Spanish restaurant or maybe a convenience store.
 Many Spaniards, bring their own food and just stop for a quick picnic.
 We have even seen people who pull out their own table and chairs for their meal, alongside the road.

 Click on the books below to purchase from Amazon.

 Round and Round and Round You Go

 Okay, we are in Spain.
 In Spain they speak Spanish, but not when it is time to stop.
-You will not see a sign that says “Alto”, like you would in Mexico.
-Nope, here you get plain old English on your sign.
-It is odd, and I almost forgot about it, but thought it was worth mentioning.
-(Thanks for the reminder MaryAileen!)
+In Spain, you will not see a stop sign in Spain.
+It doesn’t say “Alto”, like you would in Mexico.

 Just in case you didn’t know, you shouldn’t blow up your car (Especially if you are in it)!
 Really it is no explosives, but doesn’t it look like you left a volcano school project on the roof?
 Or maybe a little sparkler stop your cake?
 Thanks for the reminder to add this on Cat!